USS Stanton: Attacked by Luftwaffe aircraft

+This section needs additional citations for verification.

 Stanton escorted other convoys to North Africa and back, as a unit in task force TF 64 or TF 65.
 These included UGS-31, GUS-30, and UGS-37.
 She was the flagship of TF 65, escort for UGS-37 which consisted of over 60 ships, steaming from Norfolk to Bizerte, when it was attacked by the Luftwaffe.
 The convoy was off Algeria on the evening of 11 April when an enemy aircraft was reported in the area.
 Just before midnight, approximately two dozen Dornier 217's and Ju.
 88's attacked.
 Stanton opened fire on a plane which crossed her bow and later had a stick of bombs fall close aboard.
 USS Holder was torpedoed in the port side by one of the low flying planes, but no merchant ships or LST's were hit.
 The convoy reached Bizerte the next day, and Stanton returned to New York with convoy GUS-37.